Iheartmedia An Official Podcast Partner At Web Summit Qatar 2026

 The launch of the Arabic platform is also a significant milestone in the partnership between GCO and iHearMedia, as it will boost Arabic audio content as well as the podcasting industry more broadly in Qatar and the region.

-The step crowns the efforts of the Government Communications Office aimed at advancing the use of technology and digital capabilities in media by cooperating with some of the world's most prominent digital platforms, in line with Qatar National Vision 2030.
+The step crowns the efforts of the GCO aimed at advancing the use of technology and digital capabilities in media by co-operating with some of the world's most prominent digital platforms, in line with Qatar National Vision 2030.

-The Government Communications Office said that the lineup and schedule for the summmit's programme, speakers, and sessions can be viewed by visiting Web Summit website
+The GCO said that the lineup and schedule for the summit's programme, speakers, and sessions can be viewed by visiting

 Legal Disclaimer: